Research Interests

 Pit-Mound Micro-topography in Bottomland Hardwood Forests

-Currently, I am working on pit-mound micro-topography with my graduate student and two undergraduates in my lab.
-One of our primary goals is to understand the impacts of canopy opening due to tree-falls and closely monitor the impacts of pit-mounds created by tree-falls in bottomlands.
-In addition to this, we plan on evaluating how micro-topography in otherwise flat bottomlands, result in structural heterogeneity in forests.
+Currently, I am working on **pit-mound micro-topography** with my graduate student and two undergraduates in my lab.
+Our primary goal is to understand the **impacts of canopy openings** due to tree-falls and closely monitor how **pit-mounds affect bottomland ecology**.

 Restoration Ecology